 Jersey Shore is a very small borough located in the state of Pennsylvania.
 With a population of 4,279 people and three constituent neighborhoods, Jersey Shore is the 343rd largest community in Pennsylvania.
-Jersey Shore has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in Jersey Shore was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Jersey Shore is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Jersey Shore is a borough of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Jersey Shore who work in office and administrative support (15.38%), sales jobs (9.03%), and management occupations (8.64%).
+Overall, Jersey Shore is a borough of service providers, managers, and sales and office workers.
+There are especially a lot of people living in Jersey Shore who work in management occupations (11.29%), food service (11.19%), and office and administrative support (8.46%).

 The people who call Jersey Shore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jersey Shore residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Jersey Shore include Irish, Italian, English, and Swedish.

 The most common language spoken in Jersey Shore is English.
 Other important languages spoken here include Spanish and Italian.